-We’re, quite literally, in the heat of the summer at the moment.
-June gloom has burned off, the rainy season is still months away and all over the U.S states are experiencing record heat waves.
-We’re all trying to stay cool by any means necessary, whether that means swimming in your DIY backyard kiddie pool, running through a sprinkler or barreling down a water slide for adults.
-Staying cool during the workday typically means one thing: air conditioning.
+All over the U.S., states are experiencing record heat waves.
+We’re all trying to stay cool by any means necessary, whether swimming in your DIY backyard kiddie pool, running through a sprinkler or barreling down a water slide for adults.
+Staying cool during the workday typically means one thing: air conditioners.
 The problem with AC?
 It’ll cost you an arm and a leg per degree drop.
 Thankfully there are cheaper alternatives that work, otherwise known as swamp coolers.

-Swamp coolers, a.k.a evaporative coolers, are yet another method for keeping your home cool in the warmer months.
-They’re cooling home appliances designed to use less energy and power, and not run up an insane electric bill while they lower the temperature in your house or apartment.
-They’re more powerful than your standard cooling fans and less expensive than air conditioners, and can be a great alternative to more costly appliances if used in the right environment.
+Swamp coolers, aka evaporative coolers, are yet another method for keeping your home cool in the warmer months.
+They’re cooling home appliances designed to use less energy and power and not run up an insane electric bill.
+They’re more powerful than your standard cooling fans and less expensive than air conditioners and can be a great alternative to more costly appliances if used in the right environment.

-In this piece, we’re going to break down what swamp coolers are, how they work, the pros and cons and run through some of our top picks if you decide a swamp cooler is the right cooling mechanism for you.
+In this piece, we’re going to break down what swamp coolers are, how they work and the pros and cons, and run through some of our top picks if you decide a swamp cooler is the right cooling mechanism for you.

 How Does a Swamp Cooler Work?

-Essentially, a swamp cooler works just like one of the oldest, most basic cooling processes known to man: sweating.
+Essentially, a swamp cooler works like one of man’s oldest, most basic cooling processes: sweating.
 When you sweat, your body produces liquid that, when evaporated, cools down the surface of your skin.
-A swamp cooler works in a similar way, by filtering the surrounding air in a room through a cool, wet pad and then blowing it out at a lower temperature.
-Most swamp coolers use water stored in a tank that needs to be regularly refilled, but there are also options that can connect directly to a water hose or other liquid source.
+A swamp cooler works similarly, by filtering the surrounding air in a room through a cool, wet pad and then blowing it out at a lower temperature.
+Most swamp coolers use water stored in a tank that must be regularly refilled, but some options can connect directly to a water hose or other liquid source.

 AC units and air conditioners also filter air, but they filter it through a chemical refrigerant to cool it down rather than water for a faster, more effective cooling.
-Air conditioners tend to use more energy, more power and are less gentle on the planet.
+Air conditioners use more energy and power and are less gentle on the planet.
 They’re also more expensive to operate and will leave a larger footprint on your power bill, for the most part.

 Swamp Cooler Pros and Cons

-With a swamp cooler, you’ll most likely use less energy and spend less money than you would with a standard air conditioner or even portable air conditioner unit.
-Some estimates point towards savings up to 90% on monthly energy costs when compared to a traditional air conditioner, and they tend to cost less to begin with.
+With a swamp cooler, you’ll likely use less energy and spend less money than a standard air conditioner or even a portable air conditioner.
+Some estimates point towards savings of up to 90% on monthly energy costs compared to a traditional air conditioner, and they tend to cost less, to begin with.

-You can also use a swamp cooler anywhere, including outside because it’s basically a glorified fan, whereas an AC is most effective inside.
-They’re also very easy to install and don’t require much upkeep beyond refilling it with water.
+You can also use a swamp cooler anywhere, including outside, because it’s a glorified fan, whereas an AC is most effective inside.
+They’re also straightforward to install and don’t require much upkeep beyond refilling it with water.

-However, swamp coolers are not as powerful or as effective as air conditioners, and they contribute humidity to a space.
-If you live in a dry climate that doesn’t need a ton of temperature regulation they’re a great, cheaper alternative.
+However, even the best swamp coolers are not as powerful or effective as air conditioners, which contribute humidity to a space.
+They’re a great, cheaper alternative if you live in a dry climate that doesn’t need a ton of temperature regulation.
 If you live in a hot, muggy place where AC becomes gospel four months out of the year, you’ll want to opt for a more powerful machine.